College Factual by our College Data Analytics Team

 Gain Exposure & Get Discovered by College Coaches

-Below we give a summary of the data we have for each sport at UT Arlington, including rankings when the school made it to one of our Best Schools for a Sport lists.
-In order to place in College Factual’s sports rankings, you have to have more than a good sports team.
-You need to offer a quality education as well.
-This ensures that while you’re participating in sports programs at the school, you’ll also be getting a solid education.
+In addition to giving other data about the sports below, we try to include UT Arlington rankings when the school made it to one of our Best Schools for a Sport lists, when applicable.
+In order to place in College Factual’s sports rankings, you have to have more than a good sports team — you need to offer a quality education as well.

 UT Arlington Men’s Baseball